On March 3, 2022, we were devastated to learn of the passing of John Duffy, who co-founded StrategyCorp Inc. in 1995.

 John Duffy is a founder of StrategyCorp and one of Canada’s leading government relations and public affairs consultants.

-He has been actively involved in Liberal Party politics for over thirty years.
+He has been actively involved in Liberal Party politics for over thirty-five years.
 At the federal level, he served for twenty years as a volunteer advisor to the Rt.
 Hon.
 Paul Martin, Prime Minister of Canada, playing senior policy and strategy roles in the 2003 leadership campaign and the 2004 and 2006 general elections.
 John was also a senior volunteer advisor in the Liberal Party of Canada’s restructuring process under Interim Leader Bob Rae in 2011-12.

 He is the author of Fights of Our Lives: Elections, Leadership and the Making of Canada, a bestselling examination of Canada’s five pivotal federal elections.
 Fights of Our Lives was selected as Canada’s Political Book of the Year for 2002 by the Writers’ Trust.
 In 2013, it was voted one of the top five political books of the last quarter-century in Canada.